-The Rian Immigrant Center works to ensure that the United States and Massachusetts are welcoming to newcomers from around the world, because all residents deserve justice, equality, and dignity.
+The Rian Immigrant Center works to ensure that the United States and Massachusetts are welcoming to newcomers from around the world, because all residents deserve justice, equity, and dignity.

 We work in partnership with the Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA) and many other community based organizations to promote Comprehensive Immigration Reform and advocate for the rights and opportunities of all immigrants and refugees.